in , ,

 Among the notable inventions that Switzerland is known for are velcro, LSD, computer mice, immersion blenders, bobsleighs, white chocolate, and Swiss Army knives.
 This 8.8 million-person nation owes a large portion of its riches to banking and insurance services, travel, pharmaceutical items, jewelry, precious metals, precision instruments (like watches), and machinery (including computers and medical equipment).
 According to Credit Suisse’s 2023 Global Wealth Report, Switzerland topped the list with an astounding $685,230 in mean average wealth per adult.
 Moreover, around one in six adults has assets valued at more than $1 million.
 Is it any wonder that Switzerland boasts the world’s highest density of millionaires?
 Is the Swiss economy immune to economic hardship, though?
 Due to the nation’s substantial reliance on gas and oil imports from Russia, the war in Ukraine not only caused supply chain interruptions and a spike in energy costs, but it also had a substantial effect on the economy.
 Moreover, Credit Suisse came dangerously close to collapse in 2022 before being saved by the government and its longstanding rival, UBS Group.
 The collapse of Credit Suisse has rocked the nation and tarnished Switzerland’s standing as a safe and dependable hub for international finance.

-READ ALSO: Top 10 Best Directors In The World 2024
+READ ALSO: Top 10 Countries With The Highest Paying Nurses In The World (2024 Update)

 8. San Marino